Gourav0304/Cadmus-Task/README.md

 ### 2 Install dependencies

-This step will install the dependencies on both api and client folders
+This step will install the dependencies on both server and client folders

 At the root of the project: